 What Is Emotional Abuse?

-Emotional abuse, otherwise referred to as psychological abuse, is a form of abuse in which the perpetrator causes their victim (s) psychological trauma.
-Such trauma may lead to mental health conditions such as chronic depression, ACD (Acute Stress Disorder),PTSD (Post-Traumatic Stress Disorder),etc.
+Emotional abuse, otherwise referred to as psychological abuse, is a form of abuse in which the perpetrator inflicts psychological trauma on their victim or victims.
+Such trauma may lead to mental health conditions such as chronic depression, Acute Stress Disorder (ASD),Post-Traumatic Stress Disorder (PTSD),and others.

-Emotionally abusive behaviors may include some or all of the following: insults, groundless accusations, bullying, various forms of humiliation and manipulation.
-The abuser’s main goal is to instill fear in their victim in order to control them.
+Emotionally abusive behaviors may include some or all of the following: insults, false accusations, bullying, and various forms of humiliation and manipulation.
+The abuser's main goal is to instill fear in their victim in order to control them.

-An isolated incident does not necessarily qualify as emotional abuse, while behavior patterns persisting through time usually do.
+An isolated incident does not necessarily qualify as emotional abuse, whereas behavior patterns that persist over time usually do.

-Abuse can occur in relationships between parents and children, romantic relationships, friendships, and professional relationships.
+Abuse can occur in parent-child, romantic, social, and professional relationships.
 Individuals who have been victims of emotional abuse may experience fear, confusion, nightmares, low self-esteem, anxiety, and a strong desire to retreat from society.

 Psychological abuse, especially in romantic relationships, might not be easy to recognize because often most of it happens behind closed doors.
 This kind of abuse can also take many forms — for instance, there are abusers who manipulate their romantic partners into thinking that their abusive behavior is romantic (example: "I am so jealous only because I really love you" or "I don't want you to be friends with X, Y, Z for your own good").